rjust/defects4j/README.md

     - `defects4j compile`
     - `defects4j test`

-7. More examples of how to use the framework are available in `test.sh`
+7. More examples of how to use the framework are available in `framework/test`

 Publications
 ------------------